Allisterh/JapaneseEconForecast/README.md

 * `placeholders.r`: Placeholders filled later in the implementation.
 Put in a different file so that `execution.r` remains neat.
 * `results`: Contains results. `MSFE` contains MSFE in the absolute term (`MSFEs.rds`) and in the relative term (`MSFE2.rds`).
 See also the explanations for `models` above.
 * `txt`: Text files containing the names of target variables to facilitate codes to be tidy.
+* `interpretations`: Contains files used for interpretting the results.
+Used mainly for creating Fig 1, Fig 2, Table 5, and Table 6.